lequyanh/NA2Dexperiments/README.md

 │   ├── Zammit
 ```

-* The sub-directories carry the name of the datasource.
+* The names of sub-directories match the names of datasource.
   * *Zammit* denotes the 3'UTR Flavivirae database published by *Zammit et. al. 2021* (https://pubmed.ncbi.nlm.nih.gov/32866223/)
 * Each datasource has been pre-processed differently.
 The pre-processing steps are listed in README files within the respective directories